DiamondLightSource/tickit/docs/tutorials/creating-an-adapter.rst

 which the device the adapter acts upon and a method used to request an immediate update of the device are passed respectively.
 Additionally, we will include the arguments ``host`` and ``port`` which will be used to configure our ``TcpServer``.
-With these we will instantiate a composed adapter with a ``TcpServer`` which formats sent messages by appending a line break and a ``CommandInterpreter``.
+With these we will instantiate an adapter with a ``TcpServer`` which formats sent messages by appending a line break and a ``CommandInterpreter``.

 .. code-block:: python

     from typing import Awaitable, Callable

-    from tickit.adapters.composed import ComposedAdapter
     from tickit.adapters.interpreters.command.command_interpreter import CommandInterpreter
     from tickit.adapters.servers.tcp import TcpServer
-    from tickit.core.adapter import ConfigurableAdapter
+    from tickit.core.adapter import Adapter

-    class ShutterAdapter(ComposedAdapter, ConfigurableAdapter):
+    class ShutterAdapter(Adapter):
         def __init__(
             self,
             device: Shutter,